 1. Give us a call!

 Talk with one of our staff to brainstorm your project and begin developing a suitable approach.
 If you already have a well-developed project idea you might skip to step two.

 2. Research Proposal form

-Complete our research proposal form, available for download.
+Complete a COMMUNITY PROJECT FORM, available for download.
 We will offer feedback on this, and help to hone your questions and develop appropriate research methods.